xtreamwayz/html-form-validator/docs/wiki/Getting-Started.md

 ## Submit button detection

 Who doesn't want to know which button is clicked?
-For this to the submit button must have a name attribute.
+For this to work the submit button must have a name attribute set.

 ```html
 <form>